MicrosoftDocs/sdk-api/sdk-api-src/content/wmiutils/ns-wmiutils-swbemrpnquerytoken.md

 ### -field m_Const

 Value of the first constant.
-For more information, see <a href="https://docs.microsoft.com/windows/desktop/api/wmiutils/ns-wmiutils-tag_swbemrpnconst">SWbemRpnConst</a>.
+For more information, see SWbemRpnConst.

 ### -field m_uConst2ApparentType